Newtonian Gravity

 acceleration toward O,

-whose magnitude is proporttional to its distance to the common
+whose magnitude is proporttional to its distance from the common

 center of mass O. (With a suitable scaling to